 - The Alcoholic: Lady Eddison spends a very good fraction of her screen time holding something alcoholic.
 Including that time she said it was tea.

-- All the Good Men Are Gay: After a somewhat overdone bit of flirting by Roger, only to then see some genuine flirting between him and Davenport.Donna: Typical.
+- All the Good Men Are Gay: After a somewhat overdone bit of Roger trying to flirt with Donna, only to then see some genuine flirting between him and Davenport.Donna: Typical.
 All the decent men are on the other bus.

 The Doctor: Or Time Lords.